 Officially, you're meant to start by taking a ladle in your right hand and pouring some water over your left hand.
 Make sure you've got enough water for the whole process, as you'll only dip once.
 Switch the ladle to your left hand and pour water over your right.
 Now switch the ladle back to your right hand and pour some water into your left hand and use it to rinse your mouth (just don't swallow it, and don't drink straight from the ladle!).
 Finally, tip the ladle so the water runs down over the lower edge to rinse it off.
 Make sure all the runoff water falls outside the basin—the basin is for pure water other people will use!

 While this is what the JNTO says to do, you might have noticed that in the video above, the miko, or shrine maiden, actually rinses her left hand before rinsing the ladle.
 So there's some variation.
-In this video, for example, the miko takes an extra scoop to rinse the ladle, which the JNTO says is a no-no. And in this version, the narrator uses half the water on each hand, then takes a second scoop for rinsing both her mouth and the ladle.
-In fact, the only person we've found doing it almost exactly as described by the JNTO is this guy, and even he adds an extra flourish at the end.
+In this video, for example, the miko takes an extra scoop to rinse the ladle, which the JNTO says is a no-no. In fact, the only person we've found doing it almost exactly as described by the JNTO is this guy, and even he adds an extra flourish at the end.

 The upshot?
 Don't worry if you mess it up.
 As much as they may pretend to, even Japanese people don't have a single unified system.
 Just do your best, and if anyone gives you grief, show them the videos above!

 Getting down to the actual prayer at a shrine is a multi-step process.
 Approach the altar and throw a coin into the offering box (or saisenbako). ¥5 is ideal.
 Then, ring the jingling bell (suzu) to greet the shrine's god About one or two shakes will do.
 Bow twice, and then clap twice to show respect.
 Keeping your hands together, silently pray.
 Finally, bow one more time and you're done.